UHDanke/gd_docs/suggestions/suggestions.md

 Option for Item IDs to persist between attempts.
 Can be cleared from the level options menu.

+## Spawn trigger "Random Order" option

+Triggers spawned with this option will be sorted randomly.

 # Area Triggers

 ## Edit Area use Control ID